 A site-specific accuracy assessment was calculated for the 2013 Georgian Bay wetland vs. non-wetland classified map.
 An assessment on the 1987 classified map could not be performed due to the lack of available ground truth data from that time period.
 For the 2013 assessment, 200 equalized random points were generated using ERDAS Imagine 2014, the generated points were added to the 2013 Landsat 8 OLI mosaicked reference image.
 The generated random points were evenly distributed across the classified map between wetland and non-wetland areas.
 The number of points met the recommended minimum requirements of at least 50 samples per class, as stated by Congalton and Green (2009).
 Using Google Earth imagery dated between 2004 and 2013 each random point on the reference image was classified as wetland or non-wetland by conducting a visual inspection.
-Google Earth was in part because it has a higher resolution (1 m) than Landsat 5 TM or Landsat 8 OLI imagery (30 m).
+Google Earth was used in part because it has a higher resolution (1 m) than Landsat 5 TM or Landsat 8 OLI imagery (30 m).
 For the Rochester site the CCAP was used as the accuracy assessment.
 The CCAP is a nationally standardized database of land cover with a resolution of 30 m, database provided by NOAA.

 Using ERDAS Imagine 2014, an accuracy table comparing the classifications of each point on both the reference image and the classified map was generated [table???].
 User’s Accuracy and Producer’s Accuracy statistics were derived from the data in the Error Matrix.
 User’s Accuracy statistics provide an indication of how likely an area classified as wetlands (or any other category) on the map would actually be wetlands if checked by a ground survey.
 This statistic, when subtracted from 100%, produces the error of commission, which is what percentage was over-represented in that class on the classified map.
 Conversely, the Producer’s statistics consider whether the ground areas were assigned into the correct class on the classified map or omitted.
 When the Producer’s statistic is subtracted from 100%, the result is the omission error for that class (Campbell and Wynne, 2011).
 Additionally, the use of the kappa statistic – estimated by kappa hat (κ) – was recommended for a truer representation of classification overall accuracy (Chrisman, 1980).
 The kappa statistic removes the element of chance agreement from the overall accuracy percentage.

 As an additional check on classification accuracy, a land cover map coinciding with the southwestern region of the study area was also used to derive an overall accuracy statistic for that section of Georgian Bay (Figure A.3).
 The land cover map was produced by the Ontario Ministry of Natural Resources and Forestry and obtained from the Land Information Ontario (LIO) on-line database.
 It was created from high-resolution IKONOS imagery, LANDSAT imagery, ground surveys and aerial imagery, which were updated as needed through 2013.
-The LIO map was then reclassified from sixteen classes down to two classes to produce a southwestern Georgian Bay reference land cover map.
+The LIO map was then reclassified from sixteen classes down to two classes to produce a southwestern Georgian Bay wetlands-non-wetlands reference land cover map.
 The wetlands-non-wetlands map was then cropped down to the study area dimensions with the ArcMap Spatial Analyst Extract by Mask tool and overlaid with the reference map.
 Subsequently, 1,286 random points for the area were generated using the ArcMap Data Management Random Points tool and added to the wetlands-non-wetland classified maps.
 The overall accuracy statistic for the southwestern region was derived by using the ArcMap Extract MultiValues to Points tool to compare the classification values of the reference land cover map to the classified map at each randomly generated point [Table???].